vippsas/vipps-login-api/api-guide/integration.md

 This endpoint returns the payload with the information that the user has consented to share, which is provided in the OAuth 2.0 access token.
+This is also called "Profile Sharing".

-You can learn more at the [OIDC Standard](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo).
+You can learn more at [OIDC Standard](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo).

 **Request**